jefta-jose/Aws-Workspaces/README.md

 * `s3`: Creates the S3 bucket.
 * `lambda`: Creates a basic Lambda function (with placeholder or inline code).
 * `event`: Sets up S3 → Lambda trigger using `aws_s3_bucket_notification`.
+* `iam_user`: Creates a dedicated IAM user per environment with `s3:PutObject` permission to the corresponding S3 bucket.
+This user is intended to upload files and trigger the Lambda.

 ---